The Open City website is full of sweet, free things you can do in Christchurch.

-Coralie Winn, Gap Filler Co-Founder, says the parking meter issues free inner-city adventures that are helping to unlock our city’s best secrets.
+Coralie Winn, Gap Filler Co-Founder, says Open City is all about unlocking our city’s best secrets.

 “These little secrets and more have been suggested by locals as well as visitors.
 Each adventure helps you get to know your city better through someone else’s eyes.”

 Coralie says Open City is all about celebrating the undervalued, sweet, free things to do in Christchurch.

 “At the heart of this project is questioning how we give value to things in our city; very often the things we value the most don’t cost money.”

 Open City is a collaboration between Gap Filler and the All Right? campaign.
 Sue Turner, All Right? manager, says Open City will help Cantabrians reconnect with their city.

 “As more and more people return to our city centre it’s important to find ways to help them reconnect with a place that’s now very different from what it was pre-quake.
 One of the best ways to do this is sharing people’s own ideas on great things to do in our city.”